scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 description: Tutorial to develop a minimal Android App using Swift
 ---

+## Overview
+The HelloWorld example shows how to develop a simple Swift class in Xcode, compile it to a native Android library, and very easily call the code in Android Studio.

+- Functionality demonstrated
+	- Call methods of a Swift class natively in Android
+- Technology demonstrated
+	- Swift Android compiler

 ## Develop in Xcode

 ### Create Xcode project directory